STREET WORK PROGRAMME

 Complex social and economic issues can push vulnerable children from their homes and onto the streets.
 If they have been abandoned, are being abused or are desperate for food and money, they can be forced to separate from their families or choose to flee in search of better opportunities.

 Many children find their way to larger towns and cities because they believe it will be easier to earn money there.
 Without any protection or support system, these children are at acute risk of violence, exploitation and addiction, and face daily challenges to their health and wellbeing.

-Together with five of our partners, we work in the cities of Nairobi, Nakuru, Mwanza, Kampala and Harare with younger children who are new to the streets and older children who are part of street gangs, by:
+Together with three of our partners, we work in the cities of Nairobi, Nakuru and Mwanza with younger children who are new to the streets and older children who are part of street gangs, by:

 and building a relationship with them through experienced Street Work Teams.

 Day Care Centres which give younger children access to counselling support, education, healthcare, food and hygiene.